 Imbued with Venetian grace and elegance, historic Corfu Town (also known as Kerkyra) stands halfway down the island’s east coast.
 The name Corfu, meaning ‘peaks’, refers to its twin hills, each topped by a massive fortress built to withstand Ottoman sieges.
 Sitting between the two, the Old Town is a tight-packed warren of winding lanes, some bursting with fine restaurants, lively bars and intriguing shops, others timeless back alleys where washing lines stretch from balcony to balcony.
 It also holds some majestic architecture, including the splendid Liston arcade, and high-class museums, along with no fewer than 39 churches.

-During the day, cruise passengers and day trippers bustle through the streets; come evening, everyone settles down to enjoy themselves.
+During the day, cruise passengers and day trippers bustle through the streets; come evening, the bustle continues around the bar areas.
 When it comes to drinking, dining and dancing, this is the hottest spot in the Ionian Islands.